jcoreio/promake/README.md

 The `recipe` is a function that should ensure that `targets` get created or updated.
 If it returns a `Promise`, `promake` will wait for it to resolve before moving on to the next rule or task.
 If the `recipe` throws an Error or returns a `Promise` that rejects, the build will fail.

+#### `options`
+* `runAtLeastOnce` - if true, the `recipe` will be run at least once, even if the `targets` are apparently up-to-date.
+  This is useful for rules that need to look at the contents of targets to decide whether to update them.

 ### `task(name, [prerequisites], [recipe])`